vminc/made-with-robovm-libgdx/README.md

 - To avoid clutterring, each developer is limited to list 20 of their apps on this page.
 Please also send a proof that your app is made with LibGDX/RoboVM, not some other technologies.
 - Please limit your orgnanization logo size to 50px width to avoid cluttering of the page.

+# License
+There is no license required as this is not a software repo.

 # List of organization and apps

 ## Open-source Games